Skip to content

 days you actually work

-The advertiser pays stads a CPM - a price per 1,000 impressions. stads pays you half of that for your line, in integer micro-dollars, to your bank in real money (less a small payout fee, 0.25% + $0.25, charged once per withdrawal), and never touches it with a float.
+stads buys your line at a fixed rate per 1,000 validated impressions - set by stads, independent of what the advertiser bid - in integer micro-dollars, paid to your bank in real money (less a small payout fee, 0.25% + $0.25, charged once per withdrawal), and never touches it with a float.
 No expiring points, no house edge hidden in the rounding - just a small $1 payout minimum so card-transfer fees never eat a tiny balance.

 stads pays you